projectatomic/atomic-site/source/docs/docker-image-author-guidance.md

-# Guidance for Docker image authors
+# Guidance for Docker Image Authors

 Docker image authors have multiple concerns for their images:

-1. Is my image easy to use?
+* Is my image easy to use?
-2. Is my image easy to base another image on?
+* Is my image easy to base another image on?
-3. Does my image behave in a performant manner?
+* Does my image behave in a performant manner?

 There are many details which can affect the answers to these questions.
 We've created this document to help image authors create images for which the answer is 'yes' across the board.

-## Learn about creating images with Dockerfiles
+## Learn About Creating Images with Dockerfiles

 There are two ways to create a docker image:

-1. Create a container and alter its state by running commands in it; create an image with `docker commit`
+* Create a container and alter its state by running commands in it; create an image with `docker commit`
-2. Create a `Dockerfile` and create an image with `docker build`
+* Create a `Dockerfile` and create an image with `docker build`

 Most image authors will find that using a `Dockerfile` is a much easier way to repeatably create an image.
 A `Dockerfile` is made up of <i>instructions</i>, several of which will be discussed in this guide.

 You can find the complete `Dockerfile` instruction reference [here](http://docs.docker.io/en/latest/reference/builder/#id5).